 We spent 3 days (plus 1 travel day) in Hualien and used this relaxed city as a base to explore the famous Taroko Gorge and the gorgeous Qingshui Cliffs.

-Hualien guide: what to do in and around Hualien in 3 days
+Hualien travel guide: what to do in and around Hualien in 3 days

 When I was researching where to go in Taiwan, Hualien was the first place on my list.
 Why?
 Because the Taroko Gorge is very close to Hualien and the pictures on Google made it immediately clear this place was a must see!